Know the Laws: Missouri

 A civil order that provides protection against someone who stalked or sexually assaulted you, regardless of your relationship to that person.

-Stalking is when any person purposely and more than once behaves in a way that:
+For the purpose of getting a protective order, stalking is defined as when any person purposely and more than once behaves in a way that:

 The acts that a stalker could do may include, but are not limited to, following you or making unwanted communication or unwanted contact with you.*